chaosprint/glicol/glicol-js/README.md

 When compiled to WebAssembly, it can be used in browsers.

-*NOTE: If you are reading this from NPM, please see the GitHub repository instead.*

 # Example

-The `example` folder shows how you can use this JavaScript library.

 To run the demo:

 ```
-cd example
 npm i
 npm run dev
 ```